 - A client must compensate for expenses while the realtor performed for the client

-- As well, a client must pay for any agreed fee, which is outlined in a signed service agreement.
+- As well, a client must pay for any agreed fee.
+This fee is outlined in a signed service agreement.

 - And a client must tell the realtor anything that could affect the transaction.
 For example, your financial situation changed and now you cannot afford to buy anymore.